How to Host a Facebook Fundraiser

-As we reach the time of year where the spirit of giving is celebrated and we reflect on what’s most important to us, we’d be honored if you’d consider doing a fundraiser for Xerces.
-Such efforts not only help support the work we do, they build awareness about the importance of invertebrates and allow you to share your enthusiasm for improving the world for these animals.
+We are in the time of year where the spirit of giving is celebrated and we reflect on what’s most important to us.
+We would be honored if you’d consider doing a fundraiser for Xerces.
+Such efforts help support the work we do, build awareness about the importance of invertebrates, and allow you to share your enthusiasm for improving the world for these vital animals.

-Here’s how you can participate to make the most of this gift by hosting a Facebook fundraiser on Giving Tuesday to support Xerces:
+Here’s how you can host a Facebook fundraiser this year-end to support Xerces:

 - Visit https://www.facebook.com/fundraisers/ and click “Raise Money”

 - Select Nonprofit and start typing Xerces Society, our name will autofill as Xerces Society Inc., our legal name for tax purposes.

 - Set a donation goal you’d like to reach.
 Start with a realistic goal, you can always increase the amount later, and don’t worry, Xerces will receive donated funds even if your goal isn’t met.

 - Set the end date for your campaign for Near Year’s Eve, December 31.